flux-framework/flux-core/doc/man3/flux_send.rst

 DESCRIPTION
 ===========

-:func:`flux_send` sends *msg* using the Flux Message broker, previously opened with :man3:`flux_open` on handle *h*.
+:func:`flux_send` sends :var:`msg` using the Flux Message broker, previously opened with :man3:`flux_open` on handle :var:`h`.

-*flags* is the logical "or" of zero or more of the following flags:
+:var:`flags` is the logical "or" of zero or more of the following flags:

 FLUX_O_TRACE
-   Dumps *msg* to stderr.
+   Dumps :var:`msg` to stderr.

 FLUX_O_NONBLOCK
    If unable to send, return an error rather than block.

-Internally, flags are the logical "or" of *flags* and the flags provided to :man3:`flux_open` when the handle was created.
+Internally, flags are the logical "or" of :var:`flags` and the flags provided to :man3:`flux_open` when the handle was created.

 The message type, topic string, and nodeid affect how the message will be routed by the broker.
 These attributes are pre-set in the message.

-:func:`flux_send_new` is the same, except message ownership is transferred to the handle *h*.
-The double pointer *msg* points to a NULL value if the message is successfully transferred.
+:func:`flux_send_new` is the same, except message ownership is transferred to the handle :var:`h`.
+The double pointer :var:`msg` points to a NULL value if the message is successfully transferred.
 The send fails if the message reference count is greater than one.